Everything You’re Doing To Heal Is Why You Can’t Move On

 And the Snapback keeps you believing you need more healing.

-And it will keep running until you see the Blind Spot itself.
+The loop will keep running until you can see the Blind Spot itself.

 And Every Day It Runs...
 It Gets Worse